 Since becoming a mom, I understand this truth in a deeper way now.
 Nearly 20 years after the Peace Corps, I put a pause on a life of international service and adventure to build a cherished family life back where it all began - the Bay Area of California.
 In many ways, I realized I wasn't leaving my purpose behind.
 I was bringing it home for my son.
 Because he has my whole heart, and I have his.

-Seeing these images again has brought back such a flood of memories and gratitude.
-They remind me that sometimes the things that shape our lives begin quietly.
-A spark of curiosity, a pull you can't explain, an act of noticing, a small interest, a path that reveals itself one step at a time.
+They remind me that sometimes the thing meant for you begins quietly.
+A pull you can't explain, an act of noticing, a small interest, a path that reveals itself one step at a time.
+If you're standing at a crossroads yourself, I hope the read encourages you to trust what's in your heart.

 What’s something you once did “just for fun” that ended up changing your life?